MousumiMitu/fanshionsta-portraits-client/README.md

 # Fashionista Portraits Complete full stack project

-Fashion Finds is a complete full stack product where used API data from own creating database by help of mongodb.
+Fashionista Portraits is a complete full stack product where used API data from own creating database by help of mongodb.

 ## What's really in there